 The application layer is the first layer of the enterprise Ethereum stack.
 Furthermore, it sits on top of it.
 The layer contains all the components used on top of the core layer in the enterprise Ethereum stack.

 It contains three sublayers –

 - Smart Contract Tools Sublayer

 We’ll discuss every layer of the enterprise Ethereum stack to give you a better understanding of the private network.

-Let’s start with DApps sublayer.
+Let’s start with DApp sublayer.
 This later contains all the decentralized application that runs on top of enterprise Ethereum private blockchain.
 Furthermore, the decentralized applications may use the JSON-RPC API enterprise Ethereum extension to function.

 Moreover, you would also find many tools for monitoring blockchain, blockchain explorers, and business intelligence tools within the sublayer.

 Therefore, the topmost layer contains mainly all kinds of decentralized application that uses core enterprise Ethereum extensions.

 The Infrastructure Contracts and Standards sublayer contains all the emerging standards for the core enterprise Ethereum stack.
 Furthermore, this layer also offers enablers for a different application built on the enterprise Ethereum private blockchain.